Konamiman/Nextor/docs/Nextor 3.0 Getting Started Guide.md

 Now we will set the reduced allocation mode on the FAT16 partition available on each device and see what happens.

 a.
 Reset your computer.
-Drive A: will be mapped to the 50M partition on the master device, and drive B: to the 25M partition (also on the master device), so map drive B: to the 85M partition on the slave device by executing the following command:
+Drive A: will be mapped to the 50M partition on the master device, and drive B: to the 85M partition on the slave device.

-    C:MAPDRV B: 1 2 1

 b.
-Issue a `VOL A:50M` command, then a `VOL B:85M` command, in order to help identifying the partitions without having to rely on their free size:
+Issue a `VOL A:50M` command, then a `VOL B:85M` command, in order to help identify the partitions without having to rely on their free size:

  ![](img/gsg/VolAndDir.png)